‘Mobius Final Fantasy’ Celebration Gives Players Special Bonuses All Month Long

 The Years To Come

 With the number of players enjoying Mobius Final Fantasy, its development is likely to continue.
+Producer Yoshinori Kitase shares his commitment to providing a quality experience in a video message to the fans.

+“With Mobius Final Fantasy, we focused on presenting a high-quality game to all players during the past year.
+We’ll continue to maintain this level of quality in the years to come.”

-Director Motomu Toriyama shares his commitment to the game in a video message to the fans.
-Composer Mitsuto Suzuki and Battle Planner Takashi Shiraga also share their thoughts in the following video.
+Director Motomu Toriyama, Composer Mitsuto Suzuki and Battle Planner Takashi Shiraga also share their thoughts and thank fans for their support.
+The full video can be viewed below.

 For anyone who has missed out on Mobius Final Fantasy in its first year, the team at Square Enix has prepared a handy beginner’s guide that explains the mechanics of the job system in addition to the basics of how to play.
-The game can be picked up on mobile devices and PC.
-It’s available as a free download through the App Store, Google Play or Steam with optional in-app purchases.
+If you’re not sure which job class is right for you, the development team reveals that the most popular choice in the game’s first year has been the Solider class.

 To see all the updates coming to Mobius Final Fantasy, watch the entire one-year anniversary live stream in the video below.